-And all the people said, "Amen!"
-(1st Chronicles 16:36)
+And all the people said,

-After receiving the Body and Blood of Christ, Catholics profess their belief in the Real Presence of of Christ, Catholics projess their belief in the Real Presence of Christ by saying, "Amen!"
+"Amen!"
+(1st Chronicles 16:36) After receiving the Body and Blood of Christ, Catholics profess their belief in the Real Presence of Christ by saying, "Amen!"
 The word "Amen" is a Hebrew word which means, "I believe" and "I affirm!"